 The whole point of home staging is to allow buyers to envision themselves living in your home.
 It’s a bit hard to do that if you’ve got family photos hanging everywhere or a distinctive style.
-Remove all personal items and if you have a unique style or theme then scale it back a bit.
-They key to neutralize each room and emphasize its functionality.
-The final look should be, organized, welcoming and straightforward.
+Remove all personal items, and if you have a unique style or theme, then scale it back a bit.
+The key to neutralizing each room and emphasize its functionality.
+The final look should be organized, welcoming, and straightforward.

 Make as much use of natural lighting as you can.
 Curtin’s and blinds should be left open, and supplemental light added where needed.
 Try to organize the layout of each room in-line with the lighting, so the best features are shown off.

 Floors are crucial in the sale of any home.
 Most likely, you have hardwoods or parquet floors in a New York City apartment.
 Be sure that the wood is in good shape.
 If you have holes, cracks, or rough spots, call in a specialist and consider filling and possibly refinishing depending on what the expert recommends.
 If redoing the floors isn’t possible, consider purchasing area rugs to cover the worst spots.

 A fresh coat of paint can do wonders.
 Touch up walls, baseboards, doors, trim, and ceilings as needed.
 If you choose the bargain route and do it yourself, be careful not to drip paint on the floors in the process.

 If you have any dark or bold colors, you might consider painting a lighter neutral in its place before you list your apartment on the market.
 Light colors, create a brighter space, making rooms feel more abundant.

 If it’s been a while since you last redid your furniture, perhaps you may need to update it with the latest tastes for a modern feel.
 You don’t need to throw out a lot of cash to switch your existing furniture; you might even be able to rent it, but it should look new and inviting.